Integralist/integralist.co.uk/content/posts/hashing-and-encryption.md

 <div id="2.1"></div>
 ## MAC vs HMAC

-A 'MAC' (Message Authentication Code) uses symmetrical cryptography with an encryption algorithm (such as AES †) to verify the integrity of a message, where as a 'HMAC' will use a hash function (such as SHA256) internally instead of an encryption algorithm.
+A 'MAC' (Message Authentication Code) uses symmetrical cryptography with an encryption algorithm (such as AES †) to verify the integrity of a message, whereas a 'HMAC' will use a hash function (such as SHA256) internally instead of an encryption algorithm.

 > † encryption algorithms: AES (Advanced Encryption Standard), Blowfish, DES (Data Encryption Standard), Triple DES, Serpent, and Twofish.